 Who we are

-The Urban Bushland Council WA Inc. (UBC) is the peak community organisation for urban bushland recognition and protection and is an association of more than 70 community groups with a common interest in conservation and management of urban bushland.
+The Urban Bushland Council WA Inc. (UBC) is the peak community organisation for urban bushland recognition and protection and is an association of almost 90 community groups with a common interest in conservation and management of urban bushland.
 The Council is an incorporated, voluntary, non-government organisation.
 The Council plays a crucial role in advocating with Government of all levels for bushland protection.

 Despite numerous statements and commitments by Governments over many years, urban bushland continues to degrade and disappear at an alarming rate.
 Nevertheless, the Council and its supporters have achieved many great wins in holding back the tide of unacceptable developments but the need to be vigilant and active is relentless.